apache/spark/docs/sql-programming-guide.md

 to a scalar value, where the `pandas.Series` represents values for a column within the group or window.

 Note that this type of UDF does not support partial aggregation and all data for a group or window will be loaded into memory.
-Also, only unbounded window are supported with Grouped aggregate Pandas UDFs currently.
+Also, only unbounded window is supported with Grouped aggregate Pandas UDFs currently.

-The following example shows how to use this type of UDF to compute weighted mean with group and window operations:
+The following example shows how to use this type of UDF to compute mean with groupBy and window operations:

 <div class="codetabs">
 <div data-lang="python" markdown="1">